2013 Official Rules

 i.)
 Divisional One day: These events are worth 250 points to the winners.
 Points will be awarded in 1 point decreasing increments.
 Contestants not weighing fish will receive 50 points.

 ii.)
 Divisional Championship – The Divisional Championship events are worth 500 points to the winners.
 Points will be awarded in 2 point decreasing increments.
 Contestants not weighing fish will receive 100 points.
 Anglers must compete in a minimum of two Divisional one-day event within their respective division to be eligible to compete in that Divisions Championship event.
-The top 40 anglers, (boater & Co-angler) by points (4 one day & one two day) after the Divisional Two day will be invited to compete in a Regional Championship.
+The top 40 anglers, (boater & Co-angler) by points from the Divisional Two day will be invited to compete in a Regional Championship.

 iii) Regional Championship – Anglers must have competed in their Divisional Championship within their respective division to be eligible to compete in that Division’s, Regional Championship.
 The top 20% of boaters and co-anglers by place of finish from each Regional Championship will be invited to compete in the National Championship.

 iv.)
 National Championship -The top 20% of boaters and co-anglers by place of finish from each Regional Championship will be invited to compete in the National Championship.
 In addition; Divisional points leaders, boaters and co-anglers, will be given an automatic berth in the National Championship providing; 1) points leaders have fished five events in a single Division and, 2) have fished their respective Regional Championship.

 i.)
 Ties will be broken using the following criteria: